 Cheryl Barton is a landscape architect, sustainable sites educator and the creative director of the O|CB studio in San Francisco, which she founded in 1994.
 She has established a national reputation for the seamless integration of design excellence and environmental intelligence in her work.
 Her approach is collaborative and idea-driven--based on the belief that landscape is a powerful medium that can transform human values as well as create inspiring physical settings.

 Ms. Barton received a master's degree in Landscape Architecture from the Harvard Design School and a BA in Fine Arts and Geology.
-She holds a CLARB national registration and is also registered in California, Virginia, Arizona and Oregon.
-She is a Fellow and Past President of the American Society of Landscape Architects and a recipient of the prestigious 2003-2004 Rome Prize.
-A member of the USGBC and a LEED Accredited Professional, she has taught Sustainable Site Planning and Landscape Design workshops at the Pacific Energy Center in San Francisco, and a "Green-on-Brown" studio in the Department of Landscape Architecture and Environmental Planning at UC Berkeley.
+She holds a CLARB national registration and is also registered in California, Virginia and Oregon.
+She is a Fellow and Past President of the American Society of Landscape Architects (ASLA) and a recipient of the prestigious 2003-2004 Rome Prize.
+A LEED Accredited Professional, she has taught Sustainable Site Planning and Landscape Design workshops at the Pacific Energy Center in San Francisco, and a "Green-on-Brown" studio in the Department of Landscape Architecture and Environmental Planning at UC Berkeley.
 An internationally known lecturer and visiting critic, she was a Principal and Director of the Design Studio at EDAW Inc., in San Francisco prior to founding her firm.
 She began her career as a designer in the Office of Dan Kiley.

 146 Eleventh Street .
 San Francisco, CA 94103 . tel 415 551 0090 . fax 415 551 0092 . email firstname.lastname@example.org